LujhCoconut/zsim-hybrid2/README.md

 |CPU Cores|L1 iCache|L1 dCache|L2 Cache|L3 Cache|Benchmarks|
 |-|-|-|-|-|-|
 |4 OOO-Cores|32KB Per Core|32KB Per Core|128 KB Total|4MB Total , 27ns Latency|SPEC2017,Parsec,GAPBS,NPB|

+## v3.0.1
+The 3.0.1 version of Zsim-Hybrid2 is released.
+Version 3.0.1 is a more stable release.
+The specific changes in version 3.0.1 are as follows:
+1. The overhead of modifying metadata has been considered in the current version.
+In this version, metadata does not account for metadata contention (including the impact of consistency, bandwidth contention, and other details).
+We have set relatively reasonable static parameters to quantify the overhead delay, and the calculation formula is as follows: `(tCL+tRCD+tRP+tRAS+1)**sysFreqKHz/memFerKHz/2`.
+This parameter can also be set according to the return value of _mcdram->access(req, 0, 2).
+2. Continued optimizing the code for migrating and evicting data, exploring the parallelism between migration, eviction, and access, and optimizing the execution order and structure of the code accordingly.

+**IPC Test**
+The same as IPC Test with v1.0.1.

+In the experimental testing of version v2.0.1, we used DDR-2400 as NM, HBM-2000 as FM, and Sys Frequency = 3400.
+Using deepsjeng from SPEC CPU2017 as the dataset, the experimental performance of hybrid-v2.0.1 was observed to be between that of pure DRAM and pure HBM.

+In this experiment, the performance of the Hybrid2-v2.0.1 version improved by **23.92%** compared to the pure DRAM baseline.

+However, sing bwaves from SPEC CPU2017 as the dataset, the experimental performance slowdown **33.7%** compared to the pure DRAM baseline.

 ## v3.0.0
 The 3.0.0 version of Zsim-Hybrid2 is released.
 Version 3.0.0 is a more stable release.
 The specific changes in version 3.0.0 are as follows: